zantha-im/announcements/README.md

 Update these variables to customize the entire app appearance.

-### Adding New Content Types
+### Updating Typography

+The app uses DM Sans font from Google Fonts.
+To change:

-1. Create a new directory in `public/content-types/`
+1. Update `@import` in `ProductPreviewInline.module.css`
-2. Add `page.html` and `templates/` subdirectory
-3. Update `components/AppLayout.tsx` to add navigation items
-4. Update `app/page.tsx` to add content descriptions
-5. Test in the admin UI
+2. Update `font-family` in `.componentContent` class
+3. Adjust font weights as needed (400, 500, 600, 700 available)

 ## Shopify Integration

-All snippets are designed to paste directly into Shopify:
+All content is designed to paste directly into Shopify:

 1. Go to your Shopify admin → Pages
 2. Create or edit a page
 3. Click "Show HTML" or switch to HTML editor
-4. Copy snippet from HTML Canvas admin UI
+4. Copy snippet from HTML Canvas admin UI (use the copy button)
 5. Paste the entire snippet
 6. Save and publish

+**Workflow**:

+1. **Preview in Admin UI**: View rendered content and toggle to HTML
+2. **Copy HTML**: Click copy button to copy to clipboard
+3. **Paste in Shopify**: Paste into Shopify page HTML editor
+4. **Verify**: Check rendered output in Shopify
+5. **Publish**: Save and publish the page

 **Important**:
-- Tailwind CSS is loaded via CDN in snippets
+- Content uses DM Sans font (matches Shopify's design system)
+- HTML is self-contained with no external dependencies
-- Google Fonts are loaded via CDN in snippets
+- All styles are inline or included in the HTML
-- No build process required for snippets
+- No build process required - paste and go
-- All styles are self-contained
+- Test in Cashtal sandbox before deploying real content

 ## Architecture & Development